Sailing the Greek Islands

 • What is the price of a typical dinner?

-Most dinners cost $10-$20 If there is more wine and drinks that can go up to $40 / per person
+Most dinners cost $10-$20.
+If more wine and drinks can go up to $40 / per person

 • What customary tipping practices should we be aware of?